isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 difference between the two during normal operation.
 However, this distinction is required when the two servers are started at (nearly) the same time and have to synchronize their lease databases.
 The primary server synchronizes the database first.
-The secondary server waits for the primary server to complete the lease\
-database synchronization before it starts the synchronization.
+The secondary server waits for the primary server to complete the lease database synchronization before it starts the synchronization.

 In the ``hot-standby`` configuration, one of the servers is designated as ``primary`` and the other as ``standby``.
-However, during normal operation, the primary server is the only one that responds to DHCP requests.
+During normal operation, the primary server is the only one that responds to DHCP requests.
 The standby server receives lease updates from the primary over the control channel; however, it does not respond to any DHCP queries as long as the primary is running or, more accurately, until the standby considers the primary to be offline.
 If the standby server detects the failure of the primary, it starts responding to all DHCP queries.

 .. note::

    Operators often wonder whether to use ``load-balancing`` or ``hot-standby`` mode.
-The ``load-balancing`` has the benefit of splitting the DHCP load between two instances, reducing the traffic processed by each of them.
+The ``load-balancing`` mode has the benefit of splitting the DHCP load between two instances, reducing the traffic processed by each of them.
    However, it is not always clear to the operators that using the ``load-balancing`` mode requires manually splitting the address pools between two Kea instances using client classification, to preclude both servers from allocating the same address to different clients.
    Such a split is not needed in the ``hot-standby`` mode.
-Thus, the benefit of using the ``hot-standby`` over the ``load-balancing`` mode is that the former has a simpler configuration.
+Thus, the benefit of using ``hot-standby`` over ``load-balancing`` is that the former has a simpler configuration.
 Conversely, ``load-balancing`` has higher performance potential at the cost of more complex configuration.
    See :ref:`ha-load-balancing-config` for details on how to split the pools using client classification.